 City Lab Description

-The City of Warsaw aims to develop collaborative governance arrangements to make energy use more visible and better understood.
-The City Lab will focus specifically on vulnerable households and public buildings through the lens of energy consumption patterns.
+The City of Warsaw aims to make energy use more visible and better understood.
+The City Lab will focus specifically on ways to reduce energy consumption in households and in everyday life.

 The City Lab aims to involve residents in creating energy innovations.
 Energy consumption and indoor conditions of 12 households in Warsaw are being measured.
 Participants are being guided by the contractor and by SONNET partners, given advice on energy use in support of them changing everyday habits and behaviours to improve energy efficiency.

 In a first stage, the residents will have equipment installed in their households to measure energy consumption, as well as factors that impact indoor climate, such as carbon dioxide concentration, humidity, and temperature.
 In a next step, residents will receive recommendations on how to use less energy.
 The last phase of the project will involve analytical work – the research team will process the collected data and present their conclusions and solutions.